Cosumnes River

 Directions

 From Sacramento, take Interstate 5 south and exit at Twin Cities Road.
 Head east on Twin Cities Road to Franklin Boulevard, then turn south.
 Continue on Franklin Blvd and go past Desmond Road.
-The Cosumnes River Preserve Visitor Center is approximately a half mile south along Franklin Blvd on the left (east) side.
+The Cosumnes River Preserve Visitor Center is approximately 1/2 mile south along Franklin Blvd on the left (east) side.